How AdWords works

-By creating a list of keywords that are relevant to your product or service, and making sure that they're specific rather than general (for example, "fresh flower delivery" rather than simply "flower"), you typically can show your ad to the people who are most interested in your product or service.
-This improves your ad's performance and helps your advertising dollars go further.
+Tip: Create a list of keywords that are most relevant to your product or service.
+Make sure that you use specific keywords – rather than more general keywords – to increase the chances that your ad is showing to people who are most interested in your product or service.
+For example, use the keyword "fresh flower delivery" rather than simply "flower".
+This improves your ad's performance and helps your advertising pounds go further.

 Placements: Advertising on non-search websites

 Keywords can trigger your ads to appear next to search results on Google and other search sites.
-But keywords can also trigger your ads to show on other sites across the Internet - Google-owned properties like YouTube and Google's partner sites like NYTimes.com or Families.com, for example.
-We call these "placements. " A placement can consist of an entire website or just part of a site.
-And these websites are all part of what we call the Display Network.
+But keywords can also trigger your ads to show on other sites across the Internet – Google-owned properties like YouTube as well as Google's partner sites like NYTimes.com or Families.com, for example.
+We call these placements, which are part of what we call the Display Network.